KateLee9/PocketDoctor/README.md

 ### Project Overview
-> To develop an application that shows users the nearest operating hospitals or clinic and redirect users to Google Maps when select a location.
+> To develop an application that shows users the nearest operating hospitals or clinic and redirect users to Google Maps (in progress) when select a location.
 The application also provides a user registration and authentication system using user's Facebook account.

 ### How to Run?